HazoTheAnalyst/Exploring-Book-Ratings-and-Prices/README.md

 ---

 ## Dataset Preview
-Here is a preview of the CSV dataset used in this project:
+Below is a preview of the CSV dataset used in this project:

 ![Dataset Screenshot]("scraped data csv.png")